Posts tagged #trademarks

 Posted on September 26, 2025 .

-The Three Musketeers of Trademark Protection: Common Law, State, and Federal Rights
+Three Musketeers of Trademark Protection: Common Law, State, and Federal Rights

 Here's a fun fact that might surprise you: not all intellectual property rights are created equal.
 In the United States, patents and copyrights get their marching orders directly from Article I, Section 8, Clause 8 of the Constitution ("To promote the Progress of Science and useful Arts, by securing for limited Times to Authors and Inventors the exclusive Right to their respective Writings and Discoveries."); meaning they fall exclusively under federal jurisdiction.
-U.S. Trademark rights however, come in not one, not two, but three distinct flavors – each with its own strengths and quirks.
+U.S. Trademark rights however, come from not one, not two, but three places – each with its own strengths and quirks.

 Also, there is no global trademark.
 Trademarks are territorial so each country requires (with VERY FEW exceptions) its own registration if you want protection in that country.
 Anyone who tells you otherwise is selling you something that doesn't exist (or trying to steal your credit card info, but that deserves its own blog post).

-Complicated Start (i.e.The Nerdy Part): You Can't Do That!
-Why would you do that?
+Complicated Start (i.e.The Nerdy Part):

 Immigrants brought common law trademark and maker's mark concepts from Europe to North America in colonial times - morphing overtime into common law rights provided for under state law.

 Following that fail, federal legislation would not be attempted again until 1881.
-And it stuck!
+And it stuck.
 This time Congress used its power under the Commerce Clause.
-However the 1881 Act, weirdly, only provided for federal registration of "trademarks used in commerce with foreign nations and the Indian tribes, but did not include interstate commerce."
+However the 1881 Act, weirdly, only provided for federal registration of "trademarks used in commerce with foreign nations and the Indian tribes”, but did not include interstate commerce.
 And then, congress & litigants went on a bender with frequent revisions and court cases attempting to fit and fix the law to evolving social & economic structures.

 AND THEN, recognizing that after all that the law STILL didn't adequately address modern commerce and market needs, the American Bar Association began the long process that eventually yielded the Lanham Act signed into law by President Harry S. Truman on July 5, 1946.